grimmer0125/newCARTADesktop/README.md

 ### Note: This is work in progress.
 Here is an incomplete list of things to do:

 1. Docker and x11 can be problematic, particularly on Linux.
 Sometimes there can be errors such as `QXcbConnection: Could not connect to display`.
 I think setting `-e DISPLAY=$DISPLAY` and running `xhost +` at first helps in most cases, but I'm still investigating a guaranteed way for it to work everytime.
 On Mac, I think `-e DISPLAY=docker.for.mac.host.internal:0` will work every time, but still need to do more testing.
+On Linux, it now queries the system for $DISPLAY and uses whatever that value is in the docker command.
 2. If possible, get the app to install Docker and download the image if not already present.
 3. Currently there is a fixed pause (`child_process.execSync("sleep 45")`) after clicking Local Mode in order to give the docker image time to start up.
 This could be improved by having it monitoring the output log and waiting until `websocket onopen done` comes up before continuing.
 4. Reduce size of the docker image.
 It is currently quite large at 2.79GB (`ajmasiaa/newcarta_meteor_v2`).
 Hopefully it will be possible to strip out uneeded files to reduce the size.